 You may or may not have noticed that we linked to https://smartasset.com/ for information about spend limits on gifts before it is taxed.
 FYI, SmartAsset (“Solicitor”) serves as a solicitor for Ellevest, Inc. (“Ellevest”).
 Solicitor will receive compensation for referring you to Ellevest.
 Compensation to the Solicitor will be $10 per membership activated.
 You will not be charged any fee or incur any additional costs for being referred to Ellevest by the Solicitor.
 The Solicitor may promote and/or may advertise Ellevest’s investment adviser services.
 Ellevest and the Solicitor are not under common ownership or otherwise related entities.

-You may or may not have noticed that we linked to https://www.investopedia.com/ two types of charitable trusts.
+You may or may not have noticed that we linked to https://www.investopedia.com/ two types of charitable trusts and the definition of AGI.
 FYI, Investopedia (“Solicitor”) serves as a solicitor for Ellevest, Inc. (“Ellevest”).
 Solicitor will receive compensation for referring you to Ellevest.
-Compensation to the Solicitor will be $10 per membership activated.
+Solicitor will be paid $3 for each email registration and up to $1,000 when an individual becomes a client.
 You will not be charged any fee or incur any additional costs for being referred to Ellevest by the Solicitor.
 The Solicitor may promote and/or may advertise Ellevest’s investment adviser services.
 Ellevest and the Solicitor are not under common ownership or otherwise related entities.

 Information was obtained from third party sources, which we believe to be reliable but not guaranteed for accuracy or completeness.
 The information provided should not be relied upon as investment advice or recommendations, does not constitute a solicitation to buy or sell securities and should not be considered specific legal, investment or tax advice.

 The information provided does not take into account the specific objectives, financial situation or particular needs of any specific person.